X

 What is bonus depreciation for a business?

-Is bonus depreciation the same as Section 179?
+Is bonus depreciation the same as section 179?

-Many first-time small business owners confuse two common forms of depreciation: bonus depreciation and the Section 179 deduction.
+Many first-time small business owners confuse two common forms of depreciation: bonus depreciation and the section 179 deduction.
 While they may seem similar on the surface, these two depreciation methods are quite different, and each has its own restrictions.

 In contrast, bonus depreciation has no cost limit — it can even exceed your business income, creating a net loss.
 This differs from Section 179, which does not allow you to deduct more than you made.
 Creating a net loss allows you to carry that loss forward to offset income you make in future tax years.

-In certain instances, you may be able to claim both bonus depreciation and Section 179 in the same year, but you must take Section 179 deductions first before taking bonus depreciation.
-For example, you can deduct a cost up to the annual limit with Section 179 and use bonus depreciation for the rest.
+In certain instances, you may be able to claim both bonus depreciation and section 179 in the same year, but you must take section 179 deductions first before taking bonus depreciation.
+For example, you can deduct a cost up to the annual limit with section 179 and use bonus depreciation for the rest.

-What are the rules for bonus depreciation in 2023 and 2024?
+What are the rules for bonus depreciation in 2024?

 • Useful life: To qualify for bonus depreciation, the asset must have a useful life of 20 years or less.
 For example, a building wouldn’t be eligible for bonus depreciation, but a vehicle or piece of equipment would be.